zeeby777/blundermate/README.md

 now I'm releasing this on github omg wow!!!!!
 I've also included a stockfish executable (it needs it to run) which is probably not legal I don't think but don't quote me on that

 feel free to do anything you want with this, just add a credit or something

+also this code SUCKKKKKKKKKKKKKKKKKSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS this is the first time I've ever touched react. yea this is a few months old